 We maintain a workplace that is free from the effects of illegal use or misuse of drugs and alcohol.
-Such activities threaten our ability to serve our customers and it compromises the safety of our employees.
-Waste Management will not tolerate the sale, distribution, illegal use or misuse of drugs or alcohol while employees are engaged in Company business or while working at a Company location, except for reasonable alcohol use at a Company-sponsored event approved by senior management.
-All employees are subject to drug and alcohol testing in accordance with state and federal laws.
+Such activities threaten our ability to serve our customer.
+It compromises the safety of our employees, products, and services.
+Waste Management will not tolerate any illegal use or misuse of drugs or use of alcohol while employees are engaged in Company business or while working at a Company location, except for reasonable alcohol use at a Company sponsored event approved by senior management.
+All employees are subject to screening and to drug and alcohol testing in accordance with state and federal laws.

-If a prescription drug interferes with your ability to perform your job, you must report this to your immediate supervisor or the HR Department.
+If you or your physician believes a prescription drug interferes with your ability to perform your job, you must report this to your immediate supervisor or the People Department.